jamessizeland/rust-learning/theBookExamples/variables/readme.md

 Each position in the tuple has a type, and the types of the different values in the tuple don’t have to be the same.

 The tuple without any values, (), is a special type that has only one value, also written ().
 The type is called the unit type and the value is called the unit value. **Expressions implicitly return the unit value if they don’t return any other value.**

+### Array

+Unlike a tuple, every element of an array must have the same type.
+Arrays are useful when you want your data allocated on the stack rather than the heap or when you want to ensure you **always have a fixed number of elements**.

+An array isn’t as flexible as the vector type, though.
+A vector is a similar collection type provided by the standard library that is allowed to grow or shrink in size.
+If you’re unsure whether to use an array or a vector, chances are you should use a vector.